Plagiarism Checker

 • enter a relative path in the workspace to check.

-• upload items to compare against (e.g. previous years information).
+• upload items to compare against (e.g. previous years information), you can also use moss bundles here.

 • filter out template code setting the maximum fingerprint percentage between 0 and 100%.
 For more information on fingerprinting see https://dolos.ugent.be/about/algorithm.html#fingerprinting